wednesday-solutions/serverless-template/README.md

 # serverless-template-todo

-This is WIP serverless template.
+This is serverless template.
 This will help you get started with serverless architecture.